 Fold half of your alloted hem allowance over and press, then fold the other half over and press again.

 Make sure to put a denim needle in your machine along with denim thread.
 IT MAKES A HUGE DIFFERENCE.
-It will end up look very simialr to the manuactured finish.
+It will end up look very similar to the manufactured finish.
 Also, maker sure you wind a bobbin with the denim thread, regular thread will not work for the bobbin, it will look wonky.
-The biggest tip: Take your time and sew slowly, it is worth it.
+The biggest tip: Take your time and sew slowly, it is worth it when hemming pants.

 And there you have it!
 A pair of jeans that are the perfect fit and length.
+Know you know how to hem pants, specifically denim pants.
 I hope you’ve found this helpful.